RunLLM/gitbook/example-workflows/sentiment-analysis.md

 This is a short example of how to use Aqueduct to deploy a sentiment analysis model.

+**You can find and download this notebook on GitHub [here](https://github.com/aqueducthq/aqueduct/blob/main/examples/sentiment_analysis/Sentiment%20Model.ipynb).**

-**Note: This example workflow uses HuggingFace's [Transformers](https://huggingface.co/docs/transformers/index) package, which uses large models.
+Note: This example workflow uses HuggingFace's [Transformers](https://huggingface.co/docs/transformers/index) package, which uses large models.
 If you're running on a resource constrained machine, or if you're running on an M1 Mac using Rosetta, you will likely run out of memory for these models.
-We recommend using another example workflow if this is the case.**
+We recommend using another example workflow if this is the case.

+**Throughout this notebook, you'll see a decorator (`@aq.op`) above functions.
+This decorator allows Aqueduct to run your functions as a part of a workflow automatically.**